How to unblock a toilet: What to do if your toilet is not flushing

 Dealing with a toilet blockage can be unpleasant work, so you’ll want to avoid the risk of a nasty flood by turning off the flow of water to your toilet.

 This can be done from inside the cistern by propping up the float lever that triggers the cistern to refill.
-You can also turn off the water supply via the valve that is usually found behind the toilet at the wall.
+You can also turn off the water supply by using the valve typically located behind the toilet on the wall.

 Step 3: Fish out any known blockages

-In most other cases, the blockage will either be made up of faeces or an excessive amount of toilet roll.
+In most other cases, the blockage will be made up of faeces or an excessive amount of toilet paper.
 In these instances, it’s much more advisable to push the obstruction through the system, as it’ll disintegrate once it’s broken up.

 Once you’re committed to clearing the blockage manually, there are a few common methods that can deliver good results with a minimum of expertise or specialist equipment.

-The most obvious approach would be to use a plunger to create a vacuum over the toilet bowl opening, before applying air pressure to unseat or break up a blockage further down the pipe.
-However, a wire coat hanger can also do a similar job – by reshaping it into a single long wire, you can reach quite far along the pipe to push the blockage clear, as long as you’re careful not to scratch anything.
+The most obvious approach would be to use a plunger to create a vacuum over the toilet bowl opening, then apply air pressure to dislodge or break up a blockage further down the pipe.

-Pouring hot water or cleaning chemicals into the bowl can also help to dissolve the obstructions, but be aware that this will only work against blockages that aren’t too serious, so don’t try this if the toilet bowl is already overflowing.
+Pouring hot water into the bowl can also help to dissolve the obstructions, but be aware that this will only work against blockages that aren’t too serious, so don’t try this if the toilet bowl is already overflowing.

 Image